 This study examines how different types of cooperatives around the world create and form capital and what credit unions in the U.S. can learn from these strategies.

 Given the similarities between credit unions and other types of cooperative organizations around the world, Filene asked agricultural cooperative experts, Michael L. Cook and Fabio.
 R. Chaddad, to study how credit unions might use the experience of North American and European cooperatives to find ways to meet their own capital needs.

 Cook and Chaddad explain how different types of cooperatives around the world create and form capital.
 Their study reveals that cooperatives have a variety of flexible and effective capital formation tools at their disposal.
 U.S. credit unions, on the other hand, rely exclusively on retained earnings for capital formation.

-The result is a study that we hope will broaden the view of U.S. credit union in regards to capital formation.
-Although U.S. credit unions are currently well capitalized, the future business challenges, and thus the capital needs, of the industry may require such flexible and varied tools enjoyed by other cooperatively held organizations.
+The goal of this study it to broaden the view of U.S. credit union in regards to capital formation.
+Although U.S. credit unions are currently well capitalized, the future business challenges, and thus the capital needs, of the industry may require such flexible and varied tools enjoyed by other cooperatively held organization.